dustin10/kaftui/README.md

 * Detailed per-partition information.

 There is also a dedicated UI for browsing the topics available on the Kafka cluster along with their configuration details and current partition information.
+When viewing the topics, the user can press the `/` key to filter the list based on a starts with string match.

 ![kaftui application topics ui running with the default theme](assets/kaftui-default-topics.png)